-All Residents are required to obtain and maintain Basic Life Support, Advanced Cardiac Life Support, Pediatric Advanced Life Support, and/or Advanced Trauma Life Support certifications as required and defined by each individual program, CAMC patient care standards or the Code Blue Committee.
-Residents must take all life support training courses at CAMC.
-Residents are responsible for meeting and maintaining these Requirements and sharing updated certifications cards with GME staff.
-Any resident found to be more than 60 days out of compliance will be suspended from service until such requirements are met.
+All Residents/fellows are required to obtain and maintain Basic Life Support, Advanced Cardiac Life Support, Pediatric Advanced Life Support, and/or Advanced Trauma Life Support certifications as required and defined by each individual program, CAMC patient care standards or the Code Blue Committee.
+Residents/fellows are responsible for meeting and maintaining these Requirements and sharing updated certifications cards with GME staff.
+Any resident or fellow found to be more than 60 days out of compliance will be suspended from service until such requirements are met.